georgeflanagin/hpctools/README.md

 - `status` : show the mess you have made of things.
 - `tag` : give your changes a cool name
 - `workflowhelp` : explain a little bit about the order of operations.

-The biggest advantage of the `git.bash` file is its use of the very informative prompt.
-It looks like this:

-`[master][pistol(george):///anagrammatic]: `

-- `master` : the name of the git branch you are on.
-If you are not in a dir managed by git, nothing will be there.
-- `pistol` : the hostname of the current server (minus all that domain stuff).
-- `george` : the name of the user.
-- `///` : how many directory levels down you are, in this case, 3.
-- `anagramatic` : the name of present working directory.

 ## slurm.bash